- Travel Home

 If you’re headed south this summer (their winter) your best bet is this little beaut.

-Now back in its rightful place (after a two-year location change), at Belongil Fields near the sleepy surfer town of Byron Bay, there are dollops of fine international sounds from Jack White and Smashing Pumpkins, plus sprinkles of top Aussie rock including The Beautiful Girls and Wolfmother.
+Now back in its rightful place (after a two-year location change), at Belongil Fields near the sleepy surfer town of Byron Bay, there are dollops of fine international sounds from Mumford & Sons and Of Monsters and Men, plus sprinkles of top Aussie rock including The Presets and Bernard Fanning.

 Take a break from the crowds at the pop-up mall (named the Very Small Mall) and spa.